unstructai/.github/profile/README.md

    - **OpsGPT Bot**: Engage with your dedicated incident copilot and revolutionize your incident response experience.
    - **Dynamic Case Management**: Anticipate and address issues even before they escalate into incidents.
 Maintain a proactive stance.
    - **Signal Processing**: Efficiently detect, interpret, and respond to critical production signals from varied sources, ensuring you're always acting on relevant information and not getting bogged down by distractions.
+   - **Adaptable Plugin-Based Architecture for Scalable Integrations**: In Unstruct, plugins serve as the essential integration glue, seamlessly connecting the platform to a variety of widely-used external systems across the industry.
+These include, but are not limited to, Slack, Jira, PagerDuty, ServiceNow, Zoom, Sentry, and Google, among others

 ## 🔍 **unTimeline**